Random walks in cones: Introduction, main results and discussion

 We next note that if our random walk has independent coordinates, then Theorems \ref{Loc.T1} and \ref{Loc.T2} are valid for Weyl chamber under weaker moment assumptions.
 Indeed, as we have already mentioned, one needs an integral limit theorem for the conditioned random walk.
 Therefore, the moment conditions from \cite{DW10} and \cite{KS10} are sufficient for the validity of the local limit theorems.
 Applying (\ref{Loc.T1.3}) to the Weyl chamber of type $A$, we then see that the distribution of the excursion at time $tn$ converges to the measure determined by the density

 which is known to be the density of the distribution of eigenvalues in GUE.
 This result corresponds to Theorem~1 of Baik and Suidan~\cite{BS07}.

-\subsection{Description of our method.}
+\subsection{Description of our method}

-In the one-dimensional case we have only two cones: positive and negative half-axis.
-To determine the behaviour of $\mathbf{P}(\tau_0>n)$ in this classical case one uses the Wiener-Hopf factorisation.
-For an arbitrary starting point $x$ inside one of the half-axis one has $\mathbf{P}(\tau_x>n)\sim H(x)\mathbf{P}(\tau_0>n)$, where $H(x)$ is the renewal function based on ladder heights.
+In the one-dimensional case, we have only two cones: positive and negative half-axis.
+To determine the behavior of $\mathbf{P}(\tau_0>n)$ in this classical case one uses the Wiener--Hopf factorization.
+For an arbitrary starting point $x$ inside one of the half-axis, one has $\mathbf{P}(\tau_x>n)\sim H(x)\mathbf{P}(\tau_0>n)$, where $H(x)$ is the renewal function based on ladder heights.
 And one can easily infer that $H(x)$ is harmonic.
-It is worth mentioning that the Wiener-Hopf method is quite powerful as one does not need to impose any moment conditions on the random walk.
+It is worth mentioning that the Wiener--Hopf method is quite powerful as one does not need to impose any moment conditions on the random walk.

-Unfortunately, there are no general versions of the Wiener-Hopf factorisation for the multidimensional case.
+Unfortunately, there are no general versions of the Wiener--Hopf factorization for the multidimensional case.
 We have found only two such attempts in the literature.
-First, Mogulskii and Pecherskii \cite{MP77} proved some factorisation identities for random walks on semigroups.
-However it is not clear how to get asymptotics for exit times from these identities.
-The second one is the paper by Greenwood and Shaked \cite{GS77}, where a factorisation over a family of two-dimensional cones is performed.
-As a consequence the authors determined the asymptotic behaviour of some special first passage times.
+First, Mogulskii and Pecherskii \cite{MP77} proved some factorization identities for random walks on semigroups.
+However, it is not clear how to get asymptotics for exit times from these identities.
+The second one is the paper by Greenwood and Shaked \cite{GS77}, where a factorization over a family of two-dimensional cones is performed.
+As a consequence, the authors determined the asymptotic behavior of some special first passage times.

-The first step in the proof of Theorem \ref{T} consists in the construction of the harmonic function $V$, see Section \ref{sect.V.is.good}.
-Here we use the universality idea and construct $V$ from the harmonic function $u$ for the Brownian motion:
+The first step in the proof of Theorem~\ref{T} consists in the construction of the harmonic function $V$; see Section~\ref{sect.V.is.good}.
+Here, we use the universality idea and construct $V$ from the harmonic function $u$ for the Brownian motion:

-An additional difficulty arises from the fact that although $u(x+B(t\wedge \tau^{bm}_x ))$ is a martingale the sequence $u(x+S(n\wedge \tau_x))$ is not.
-This explains correction terms $f(x+S(k))$ in Lemma \ref{lem-1}.
-Another difficulty is that in general we have $x+S(\tau_x)\notin \partial K$ with positive probability.
+An additional difficulty arises from the fact that although $u(x+B(t\wedge\tau^{\mathrm{bm}}_x ))$ is a martingale the sequence $u(x+S(n\wedge\tau_x))$ is not.
+This explains correction terms $f(x+S(k))$ in Lemma~\ref{lem-1}.
+Another difficulty is that in general we have $x+S(\tau _x)\notin\partial K$ with positive probability.
 This is the reason for introducing the extendability condition on the cone $K$.

 The second step of the proof is a coupling with the Brownian motion.
 Although this idea is quite natural, its naive application (starting from the beginning) gives only rough asymptotics: